Credit Suisse, UBS could cut a total 7,000 jobs - paper

 Last week, UBS said final decisions in an ongoing business review have not yet been taken, after a newspaper reported the it was set to axe around 2,000 jobs in information technology.

-Credit Suisse, which declined to comment on either report, announced an extra 1 billion Swiss francs (687 million pounds) cost cuts at its second-quarter results after reaching a previous target to slash spending by 2 bullion francs early.
+Credit Suisse, which declined to comment on either report, announced an extra 1 billion Swiss francs ($1.1 billion) cost cuts at its second-quarter results after reaching a previous target to slash spending by 2 bullion francs early.